All Episodes

 Doesn't mean little girls aren't.

-I was a tomboy, I know that they can be, but I just didn't think it was appropriate.
+But I just didn't think it was appropriate.

-So, anyways, fast forward to like a year or two later, and he starts tackle football.
+So anyways, fast forward to like a year or two later and he starts tackle football.

-They're eight years old, they're playing tackle football.
+They're playing tackle football.

 Okay, fine.